-The University of Manchester is the 'Data Controller' for the project, which means that under UK Data Protection Law, they are responsible for keeping your information safe, and they will do so in partnership with the University of Melbourne, who will securely transfer data collected in Melbourne to University of Manchester.
-Once in the UK, data collected in Australia will be subject to UK data protection laws.
+The University of Manchester is the 'Data Controller' for the project, which means that under UK Data Protection Law, they are responsible for keeping your information safe.
+Data collected in Manchester will also be securely transferred to University of Melbourne for the duration of the project.